filecoin-project/filecoin-docs/content/en/developers/infrastructure/libraries/index.md

 ### Filecoin Solidity

+{{< alert >}}
+The Filecoin Solidity project is [currently in beta](https://docs.zondax.ch/fevm/filecoin-solidity#disclaimer-%EF%B8%8F%EF%B8%8F).
+{{< /alert >}}

 The _Filecoin Solidity_ npm package provides a set of Solidity libraries that allows Solidity smart contracts to seamlessly call Filecoin built-in actors methods, and perform cross-platform calls to the real Filecoin built-in actors.
 Additionally, a set of mock libraries that respond to specific scenarios is available.
 The scenarios are based on the received parameters instead of real calls.
-For further, information, see the [official npm page](https://www.npmjs.com/package/@zondax/filecoin-solidity) and the [GitHub repository](https://github.com/Zondax/filecoin-solidity).
+For further information, including information on how to use the package, see the [official documentation](https://docs.zondax.ch/fevm/filecoin-solidity/).

 #### FEVM Precompiles